preciofishbone/OmniaDocsG2/general-assets/targeting-in-omnia/index.rst

 How to use targeting
 **********************
-Here's how to use targeting.
-Targeting a shared link is used as an example.
+Here's how to use targeting - targeting a shared link as an example.

 1. Click "Add Targeting Filter".